 windows update service is specially designed to detect, download and install the Windows updates and programs.
 If we disable this service, your Pc can’t use the Windows automatic update feature.
 As a result, PC didn’t check and install the latest windows updates.
 This is another best way to stop windows 10 Updates automatically download and install.

-- Press Windows + s keyboard shortcut type services.msc and hit the enter key to open windows services console.
+- Press Windows + s keyboard shortcut type services.msc and hit the enter key to open the windows services console.

 - Scroll down and locate Windows update service.